 The bottom line is that Bank On Yourself is about knowing the money will be there when you need it.

-A Bank On Yourself Authorized Advisor (a life insurance agent with advanced training on this concept) can show you the details and explain the nuances of using your plan for college expenses.
+A Bank On Yourself Professional (a life insurance agent with advanced training on this concept) can show you the details and explain the nuances of using your plan for college expenses.
 Just fill out the simple Analysis Request Form today.

 At the same time, Bill understood how all the myths and misinformation the public has been exposed to about insurance can be hard for some people to overcome: